l2beat/starkex-explorer/packages/backend/src/content/tutorials/faqescapehatch.md

 1. You can create a new MetaMask wallet specifically for this purpose.
 With this new wallet, you can trigger the Escape Hatch process for your position, as long as the wallet has enough funds to cover the gas costs.

+2. If you're using a hardware wallet, chances are you can connect it to a Metamask extension and use it for the Escape Hatch process.

-2. Alternatively, you can ask someone else who has a MetaMask-compatible wallet to trigger the Escape Hatch process for your position.
+3. Alternatively, you can ask someone else who has a MetaMask-compatible wallet to trigger the Escape Hatch process for your position.

 In both cases, it's important to note that while anyone can trigger the Escape Hatch process, the funds will always be withdrawn to the Ethereum address of the original position owner.